 A word of warning: The Tax Cuts and Jobs Act, which became effective in January 2018, eliminates your ability to "undo" or recharacterize these conversions, at least through tax year 2025.
 The information is still reported in the same way, however.

 You'll find health savings account contributions in box 2 of Form 5498-SA.
 These reflect total contributions for the previous tax year, both those you made and any of your employer's contributions.

 Your employer's contributions are also reported in box 12 of Form W-2 under code W. Individual contributions should match up with the amount shown on line 25 of your 1040.

 The Need to Include This Information on Your Tax Return

 You've most likely already included any information found on Form 5498 on your tax return.
 Most people who have already filed their tax returns by the end of May won't have to revise or amend their returns.
 Form 5498 serves mostly as confirmation of the information you've already provided to the IRS.
-Even so, it's a good idea to make sure that information reported on the form matches up with your records and your tax return.
+You're not required to file it with your tax return.

 How to Crosscheck the Information